 Lewis says she’s proud to carry on the historical tradition of making pottery for home use, with some modern updates.
 Starting with a humble lump of clay, she completes each step in the process by hand.
 The end result is both beautiful and functional.

-"To me, it means to add a beautiful touch to the everyday bowls of oatmeal and plates of spaghetti and also that even the smallest of things that you do with love are beautiful and should be celebrated," she said.
+“To me, it means to add a beautiful touch to the everyday bowls of oatmeal and plates of spaghetti and also that even the smallest of things that you do with love are beautiful and should be celebrated,” she says.